 This article was taken from our archives.
 It first appeared in the January 1955 issue of The Bermudian.
 It appears here exactly as it did originally.

 Probably no one in its long history ever loved Bermuda more than Woodrow Wilson, the twenty-eighth President of the United States.
-Many other great and famous people have surrounded to the charm of the islands, but none ever needed their restfulness more than he and none ever felt more keenly than he their peace and repose.
+Many other great and famous people have surrendered to the charm of the islands, but none ever needed their restfulness more than he and none ever felt more keenly than he their peace and repose.

 “At last we are away from the crowd down here in this calm clear land,” he once wrote, “where it seems possible to detach oneself from all kinds of distracting thoughts and think freely again.”